Interactions between para-quaternionic and Grassmannian geometry: Remarks

-i.e. $A$ is skew with respect to $\de$; for $|A|^2=0$, the latter condition is stronger.
+i.e. $A$ is skew with respect to $\de$.
+For $|A|^2=0$, the latter condition is stronger.
 Conversely, it turns out that if $A$ is an endomorphism of $\g_{-1}$, which is skew with respect to $\de$ and whose square $A^2$ is a multiple of the identity, then $A$ belongs to $\Q_{std}$.
-Altogether, we have got a characterization of the standard para-quaternionic structure in terms of $\de$, which is obviously independent on a multiple of $\de$.
-The geometric interpretation of these observations is the following: An endomorphism $A$ of the tangent bundle of an almost para-quaternionic 4-manifold $(M,\Q)$ belongs to $\Q\subset\End(TM)$ if and only if $A\o A$ is a multiple of the identity and $A$ is skew with respect to any metric form the conformal class of the corresponding conformal structure.
+Altogether, we have a characterization of the standard para-quaternionic structure in terms of $\de$, which is obviously independent of a multiple of $\de$.
+The geometric interpretation of these observations is the following: an endomorphism $A$ of the tangent bundle of a para-quaternionic 4-manifold $(M,\Q)$ belongs to $\Q\subset\End(TM)$ if and only if $A\o A$ is a multiple of the identity and $A$ is skew with respect to any metric form the conformal class of the corresponding conformal structure.

-Let us now consider a $\eps$-twistor space with the canonical almost $\eps$-complex structure as in \ref{sicomplex}.
-The characterization of its integrability discussed in \ref{intgrblt} can be dealt very similarly also in this dimension: Lemma \ref{l:intgrblt} holds true in general, but Proposition \ref{p:intgrblt} evidently needs an intervention.
-In the current case, the torsion of the normal Cartan connection automatically vanishes, hence this is no relevant condition.
-According to the description of the harmonic curvatures in remark \ref{rem:grasscartan}(2), it should be obvious that vanishing of the component $K_1$ is a sufficient condition for the integrability of the induced almost $\eps$-complex structure.
-The fact that this condition is also necessary follows by the same scenario as in the proof of Proposition \ref{p:intgrblt}. \begin{prop*} Let $(M,\Q)$ be a 4-dimensional almost para-quaternionic manifold and let $[g]$ be the corresponding conformal structure on $M$. \begin{enumerate}[(1)] \item The $\eps$-twistor space $\Z^\eps$ is identified with the subbundle of $\End(TM)$ of those elements which square to $\eps\id$ and which are skew with respect to $[g]$. \item The canonical almost $\eps$-complex structure on $\Z^\eps$ is integrable if and only if $(M,[g])$ is anti-self-dual (or self-dual according to the conventions). \end{enumerate} \end{prop*}
+Finally, let us consider the $\eps$-twistor spaces with the canonical almost $\eps$-complex structures from section \ref{Twistor}.
+Everything works fine for this dimension up to the following adjustment of Theorem \ref{p:intgrblt} (the structure on $M$ is automatically integrable so this is no relevant condition).
+According to the description of the harmonic curvatures in Proposition \ref{p:grasscartan}, it follows that vanishing of the first component in the corresponding table is a sufficient condition for the integrability of the induced almost $\eps$-complex structure.
+That this condition is also necessary follows by the very same scenario as in the proof of Theorem \ref{p:intgrblt}.
+By remarks after Proposition \ref{p:grasscartan}, this condition corresponds to the anti-self-duality of the corresponding conformal structure (respectively, to the $\be$-integrability of the Grassmannian structure).

+Altogether, we conclude with \begin{prop} Let $(M,\Q)$ be a 4-dimensional para-quaternionic manifold, let $[g]$ be the corresponding conformal structure on $M$ and let $\eps\in\{-1,0,1\}$. \begin{enumerate}[(1)] \item The $\eps$-twistor space $\Z^\eps$ is identified with the subbundle of $\End(TM)$ of those elements which square to $\eps\id$ and which are skew with respect to $[g]$. \item The canonical almost $\eps$-complex structure on $\Z^\eps$ is integrable if and only if the conformal structure on $M$ is anti-self-dual. \end{enumerate} \end{prop}